Going out on the water this Memorial Day weekend? Here are the top tips for water safety

 ■ Wear a life jacket.
-Children under 13 are required by law to keep one one at all times.
+Children under 13 are required by law to keep one on at all times.
 Nationally, 80 percent of boat fatalities in 2016 were due to drowning.
-Of those victims, 83 percent were not wearing a life jacket though a jacket was available in the majority of cases, according to the U.S. Coast Guard.
+Of those victims, 83 percent were not wearing a life jacket, though a jacket was available in the majority of cases, according to the U.S. Coast Guard.

 ■ Be a weather watcher.
 Check the marine weather forecast before setting out.
 The marine forecast can be vastly different from the land forecast you see when you check your phone, said Ted Buehner, a former meteorologist with the National Weather Service in Seattle.
 General forecasts do not take into account the wind speed over water, the waves or the swell, he said.
 The smaller the boat, the more those factors affect safety.